Amitabhmishra2708/Amit_011/README.md

-# bfs
+# AI PROGRAMS

-this is the searching algorithm in python def bfs(graph, start_node):
+these are the searching algorithms in python
+#bfs
+def bfs(graph, start_node):

     visited = set()